 In accordance with EU Directive – (EC) No.2111/2005, Article 9, we are required to bring to your attention the existence of a ‘Community Blacklist’ which contains details of air carriers that are subject to an operating ban within the EU Community.
 The Community list is available for inspection at http://ec.europa.eu/transport/modes/air/safety/air-ban/index_en.htm

 17. CUSTOMER PROTECTION

-If your flight is departing from an airport in the Republic of Ireland, Northern Ireland or Great Britain, the Organiser of your holiday is Tony Collins Travel Agency Limited t/a Ski McNeill licenced by the Commission for Aviation Regulation, Ireland: TO: 074 & TA No. 0055.
-This means that when you book a holiday with us you can be entirely confident that in the unlikely event of our insolvency before or during your holiday, any money you have paid to us is fully secured, and if you are overseas, that full arrangements will be made to repatriate you at the end of your holiday.
+The Organiser of your holiday is Tony Collins Travel Agency Limited t/a Ski McNeill licenced by the Commission for Aviation Regulation, Ireland: TO: 074 & TA No. 0055.
+This means that when you book a holiday with us you can be entirely confident that, in the unlikely event of our insolvency before or during your holiday, any money you have paid to us is fully secured, and if you are overseas, that full arrangements will be made to repatriate you at the end of your holiday.

 For fight inclusive packages sold to customers whose flights depart from outside of the Republic of Ireland but within the EEA: